-When it comes to starting or improving your photography, one of the most important things you need to learn are the basic parts of a camera.
+When it comes to starting or improving your photography, one of the most important things you need to learn is the basic parts of a camera.
 Learning each part and how it works will allow you to understand the camera itself better.
 This basic understanding is vital when you begin to learn more in-depth techniques in photography.
-In this article, we will look at the individual parts and what they do.
+This article will look at the individual parts and what they do.

 12 Basic Parts of a Camera and Components

 The body of the camera is the base of the camera itself.
-It is the part that you hold, and it houses many of the significant components.
+It is the part you hold and houses many of the significant components.
 When it comes to DSLR cameras, the body is what most people refer to as the “camera.”